 To remove a hard-water ring from inside the toilet, pour white vinegar into the bowl and let set for an hour.
 Scrub clean and flush.

 Clean Bath Toys

 Wash bacteria and mildew from bath toys by giving them a bath of their own: Fill a bucket or large bowl with warm water, adding 1/2 cup white vinegar per gallon of water.
 Soak toys for 10 minutes, then rub gently with a sponge and allow to dry.
 The acetic acid in vinegar cuts through dirt buildup and works as a natural disinfectant.

 Save Your Shoes

 Leather and suede are some of the hardest materials to maintain.
 Stains can easily result when our shoes come in contact with rain or salt.
-So rub shoes with a paper towel dampened with white vinegar.
-The white vinegar will dissolve the salt.
+To rid your shoes of unsightly salt spots, rub them down with a paper towel dampened with white vinegar, which dissolves the salt.

 Refresh the Furniture